Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 Tennessee Stats and Trends

-- Tennessee has played 10 games, with four wins against the spread.
+- Tennessee has four wins against the spread in 10 games this year.

-- The Volunteers have been favored by 27 points or more two times this season and covered the spread in one of them.
+- The Volunteers have covered the spread once this season when favored by 28 points or more (in two chances).

-- Tennessee's games this year have hit the over in 70% of its opportunities (seven times in 10 games with a set point total).
+- Tennessee's games this year have gone over the point total seven times in 10 opportunities (70%).

-- When Tennessee records more than 23.0 points, it is 4-4 against the spread and 5-3 overall.
+- When Tennessee puts up more than 23.0 points, it is 4-4 against the spread and 5-3 overall.

-- Tennessee is 4-6 against the spread and 5-5 overall when the team churns out more than 320.9 yards.
+- Tennessee is 4-6 against the spread and 5-5 overall when the team piles up more than 320.9 yards.

-- This year, the Volunteers have 11 turnovers, 11 fewer than the Jaguars have takeaways (22).
+- The Volunteers have 11 giveaways this season, while the Jaguars have 22 takeaways .

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.